wldandan/resque-demo/README.md

 resque-demo
 ===========

-a very simple demo to understand resque
+* a very simple demo to understand resque
+* run the demo ./start_resque_worker.sh